leomccormack/sparta-site/content/docs/plugins/compass-suite.md

 This plug-in is related to [**this publication**](../../help/related-publications/mccormack2021real.pdf).

 The Tracker plug-in builds on the spatial analysis conducted by the COMPASS framework, but instead of using the information for synthesising loudspeaker or binaural signals, a multi-source tracker is employed to associate the estimated directions with their corresponding sources/targets.
-Therefore, this VST can be used to visualise the trajectory of multiple sound sources present in an Ambisonic sound scene.
+Therefore, this plugin can be used to visualise the trajectory of multiple sound sources present in an Ambisonic sound scene.

 Optionally, a beamformer may then be steered to each target direction and outputted either as individual signals (one target signal per output channel; akin to decomposing the scene into its individual "stems"), or as a binauralisation of these individual "stems" (spatialised in their respective target directions).